ivoyager/ivoyager-changelogs/README.md

 Requires: **ivoyager_assets-2020-05-28**: [download here](https://github.com/ivoyager/changelogs/releases/download/dev-assets/ivoyager_assets-2020-05-28.zip)

-Note: The project took a bit of a hiatus in the second half of 2020.
-There are likely to be more than usual undocumented breaking changes.
+## General Update
+The project was on hiatus for much of the second half of 2020, but we are back for 2021!
+My near-term goal is to get v0.0.7 out in January.
+We are still in alpha so there are still breaking changes (probably some undocumented in the next version).
+I suspect that we will remain in "alpha" until Godot 4.0 release since that will create many more breaking changes.
+After 4.0, perhaps in mid-2021, when all is updated and working well again, we'll release our "beta" and then move on to official "1.0" release.
+Our API should be reasonably stable with the beta release.

 ## Added
 * Latitude & longitude GUI.